neanes/neanes/docs/guide/README.md

 #### Overrides

 In some cases, you may wish to override the note or scale of the martyria.
-For example, sticheraric hymns of the plagal of the first mode usually end in Δη, but the next hymn in the sequence will begin on Πα.
+For example, sticheraric hymns of the plagal of the first mode usually end on Δη, but the next hymn in the sequence will begin on Πα.
 In this case, a martyria of Πα may be written at the end of the first hymn, even though the last note is Δη.

 ![Martyria Override Example](./images/guide-martyria-override-example-1.png)